 Herlyn-Werner-Wunderlich (HWW) syndrome, is a rare anomaly characterized by Müllerian duct anomalies (MDA) associated with mesonephric duct anomalies 3.
 This entity is also known as obstructed hemivagina and ipsilateral renal anomaly (OHVIRA).
 It is not to be confused with the Wunderlich syndrom...

-A heterogeneous myometrial echotexture on ultrasound can be non specific finding although it has been described with uterine adenomyosis.
+A heterogeneous myometrial echotexture on ultrasound is usually a non-specific finding, although it has been described with uterine adenomyosis.

 Human epididymis protein 4 (HE4) is an emerging serum biomarker in the assessment of epithelial ovarian tumors.
 HE4 is a member of the whey associated protein (WAP) gene cluster and has uncertain biological function 1.

 Early results indicate that HE4 has higher sensitivity and sensitivity than ...